riyannode/Paylabs/README.md

 # PayLabs

-AI search + creator monetization platform.
+AI search/crawler + creator monetization platform.
 Every search is budgeted, every source is paid, every creator gets their share.

 Users ask a question, set a USDC budget, connect a wallet, sign one x402 entry payment, and get an AI answer — where the creators behind the sources used in that answer automatically receive USDC payouts.